phillbaker/terraform-provider-elasticsearch/docs/index.md

 Please refer to the official [userguide](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html) for instructions on how to create the credentials file.

-### Connecting to Elasticsearch via an SSH Tunnel
+### Connecting to a cluster via an SSH Tunnel

-If you need to connect to an Elasticsearch cluster via an SSH tunnel (for example, to an AWS VPC Cluster), set the following configuration options in your provider:
+If you need to connect to a cluster via an SSH tunnel (for example, to an AWS VPC Cluster), set the following configuration options in your provider:

 ```tf
 provider "elasticsearch" {